albertocerrone/Can-I-Eat-This/README.md

 For this hackathon, I and Penny had to choose an API we wanted to use.
 Since both of us have a passion for food and love to try new recipes, so we decided to use Spoonacular API to build something useful and meaningful related to health.
 ![img](img/readme/userStory.png)

-We decided to pair code most of the app on VS Code Live Share to mix our knowledge and to avoid probable merging problems.
+We decided to pair code most of the app on Visual Studio Code Live Share to mix our knowledge and to avoid probable merging problems.

-Our first step is been studying the response from the API with Insomnia.
+Our first step has been studying the response from the API with Insomnia.
 This allowed us to master well this massive API and make it work for our needs.
 ![img](img/readme/insomnia.png)